jhofman/msd2015/scribing.md

 ---
 layout: post
-title: Scribing notes
+title: Scribing
-hide: true
+hide: false
 permalink: /scribing/
+order: 4
 ---

 Each student will be responsible for scribing notes for one lecture during the semester.